prangunj23/prangunj23.github.io/README.md

 - [ ] Fix navbar on each page!
 - [ ] When we have the multiple <code>br</code> tags, the navbar shifts for the ones that don't. <b> So basically alter the CSS to elongate the page vertically</b>
 - [x] Fix [thing]
+- [x] Fixed~ <i>Had to rename those [navbarpage].html to index.html, as there were frequent bugs with the filepaths</i>.
+Also more efficient this way -toba
 - [x] Fixed~ Products going to Contacts generates a filepath error...